-What is IBS and what are the symptoms?
+What is Irritable Bowel Syndrome and what are the symptoms?

 Irritable Bowel Syndrome (IBS) is a gastrointestinal disorder that can cause a variety of uncomfortable and unpleasant symptoms.
 Diarrhea, cramping, bloating, gas, and abdominal pain are all common.
-People who deal with IBS are also known to experience changes in their bowel movements, which sometimes means that symptoms of IBS aren’t always consistent.
+People who deal with IBS are also known to experience changes in their bowel movements.
+Sometimes, this means that symptoms of IBS aren’t always consistent.

 Why do I have IBS?

-While the exact causes of IBS remain uncertain, there are some issues that are common amongst people who live with it.
+The exact causes of IBS remain uncertain.
+However, there are some issues that are common amongst people who live with it.
 Intestinal inflammation, a bacterial infection or overgrowth (SIBO) in the digestive tract, a genetic predisposition, food sensitivities, and/or bacterial overgrowth in the small intestine are common contributing issues.

 How are IBS and anxiety/stress linked?